Astrid Cabral: Life and work

 At a young age Cabral's family moved across the country to Rio de Janeiro, where she eventually pursued a teaching degree and taught at a local high school.
 During the 1950s, Cabral was a leading member of the innovative literary movement known as the Clube da Madrugada (Club of the Dawn).
 The goal of the movement was to bring the "aesthetic innovations of Brazilian modernism to the Amazonian region."
 As a direct result of the Clube da Madrugada, literature from the Amazonian region of Brazil was brought to the forefront of the national dialogue.
 In an interview conducted by poet Gerry LaFemina Cabral explained that "in the north the traditional deep roots of Portuguese heritage are stronger than in the south, where a rich industrial life and an intense flow of immigrants have played an important role in modifying and enlarging horizons."
 Cabral reasons that this is why avant-garde movements such as Brazilian modernism emerged primarily in the south, and why she took it upon herself to bring such movements to the Amazon.

 Cabral holds a degree in English from Institute Brazil-United States.
-In 1962 she joined the faculty of the University of Brasilia, but resigned for political reasons following the military coup of 1964.
-She said that while teaching in Brasilia she was hesitant to assign readings that might be too political for the Brazilian dictatorship: "During my classes I was always fearful of spies disguised among the students.
+In 1962 she joined the faculty of the University of Brasília, but resigned for political reasons following the military coup of 1964.
+She said that while teaching in Brasília she was hesitant to assign readings that might be too political for the Brazilian dictatorship: "During my classes I was always fearful of spies disguised among the students.
 The texts we studied had to be chosen with prudence so as not to arouse political suspicions."
 She decided to depart from the world of academia and for several years she served as a member of her Brazil's diplomatic corps at the Brazilian Embassy in Beirut, Lebanon, and at the Brazilian Consulate in Chicago.
 With the re-establishment of democracy in 1988, she was able to resume her academic career.
 In 1996, the author retired from academia to devote herself to her literature.
-She is currently a professor emeritus of Portuguese Language and Brazilian Literature at the University of Brasilia.
+She is currently a professor emeritus of Portuguese Language and Brazilian Literature at the University of Brasília.